libp2p/specs/6-interfaces.md

 ### Finding a peer

-Finding a peer functionality is done through Peer Routing, so the interface is the same.
+Finding a peer is done through Peer Routing, so the interface is the same.

 ### Storing and Retrieving Records

-Like Finding a Peer, Storing and Retrieving records is done through Record Store, so the interface is the same.
+Like Finding a peer, Storing and Retrieving records is done through Record Store, so the interface is the same.